alanjames1987/Node.js-Best-Practices/README.md

 ### Always "use strict"

-"use strict" is a behavior flag you can add to to first line of any JavaScript file or function.
+"use strict" is a behavior flag you can add to the first line of any JavaScript file or function.
 It causes errors when certain bad practices are use in your code, and disallows the use of certain functions, such as `with`.

 Believe it or not but the best place I found to describe what JavaScript's strict mode changes is [Microsoft's JavaScript documentation](http://msdn.microsoft.com/en-us/library/ie/br230269(v=vs.94).aspx#rest).